-For emailProtection certificates, this extension may be present, in which case it will contain at least one entry.
+This extension will be present and will contain at least one entry.
 Each entry is an rfc822Name.
 Sectigo confirms that the Applicant controls the email account associated with the email address referenced in the certificate or has been authorized by the email account holder to act on the account holder's behalf.